-- FIA_UAU.1.1/PP The TSF shall allow Get Challenge, Get Data, Manage Channel, Select Applet on behalf of the user to be performed before the user is authenticated. - FIA_UAU.1.2/PP The TSF shall require each user to be successfully authenticated before allowing any other TSF-mediated actions on behalf of that user.
+- FIA_UAU.1.1/PP The TSF shall allow Initialize Authentication process, Get Data, Manage Channel, Select Applet on behalf of the user to be performed before the user is authenticated. - FIA_UAU.1.2/PP The TSF shall require each user to be successfully authenticated before allowing any other TSF-mediated actions on behalf of that user.